Mayank RSS

 Tooltips should only contain plain text content, so using an attribute is perfect.
 And we can wrap the custom element around the “trigger” element.
 This feels intuitive to me.

-<tool-tip text="Save file">
+<tool-tip content="Save file">

 <button>💾</button>